zzmasoud/ZZComposableInput/README.md

 As a user
 I want the app to show me a handy popup when I want to add a task.
 Then, it automatically selects the text field so I can type my task title and description quickly (without manually selecting the text field).
-Then I want to view and select the required/optional items.
+Then I want to scroll between items and select.
 Then I want to tap a `save` button and expect it to get closed.
 ```